 5. Fold opposite side on top of hot glue.
 It will go right back into place.
 Place something heavy on top of it until the hot glue cools.

-6. Fold box following instructions on the bottom tabs.
+6. Fold box following instructions on the bottom tabs

 How to Make The Labels

-1. Print out .pdf of labels on cardstock.
-If you want to use fonts on your computer for your labels, open the pdf in a program where you can write over them.
+1. Print out .pdf of labels on card stock.
+If you want to use fonts on your computer for your labels, open the .pdf in a program where you can write over them.
 I know you can do this in Photoshop Elements.
 If not, use a pen and write directly on them.
 I used the font Engravers MT.
 Place a piece of acetate over it and then cut around the border of the label so the acetate and the label are the same size.

 2. Use a hole punch to make two holes in the label.

 3. Mark on the box with a pencil where the brass fasteners will go.
-I held the label up and make a mark on the box with the pencil point into each hole on the label.
+I held the label up and made a mark on the box with the pencil point into each hole on the label.
 I removed the label and used the tip of the pencil to make the hole a tad bit bigger.

 4. Attach to the box with brass fasteners.
 Spread the tips out inside the box to secure.